 Like most herbs native to hot, dry climates, thyme can suffer from fungal diseases starting at the roots if too much moisture is present in the soil.

-Thyme is best harvested before it blooms and in the morning hours of early summer months.
+Thyme is best harvested before it blooms and in the morning hours of the early summer months.
 This is the time when the herb is at the peak of its flavor.
 To harvest it, cut 5-6 top inches which are the most tender and fresh.

 If you are cutting from a freshly planted herb, do not snip more than a third of it away, but after a year of growing it, you can cut however much you want.
-In fact, the more you cut off, the more grows back!
+In fact, the more you cut off, the more grow back!

 Don’t wash the gathered leaves, because they contain healthy essential oils that can be stripped away with water.

-Fresh thyme should be placed in a plastic bag and refrigerated up to two weeks.
+Fresh thyme should be placed in a plastic bag and refrigerated for up to two weeks.
 Most of the time, though, it is dried by hanging it in a dark, warm place with good air ventilation, or simply by leaving the plant on a tray.

-Dried thyme should be kept in an airtight container in a dark cupboard and crushed right before using to release the flavor.
-This herb can be stored up to two years in this form.
+Dried thyme should be kept in an airtight container in a dark cupboard and crushed right before using it to release the flavor.
+This herb can be stored for up to two years in this form.

 Thyme is best used as a seasoning for grilled meat, vegetable meals, and soups.
 It can also be used to brew tea that cures sore throat and boosts your immunity.
 However, the art of culinary is not the only area where this herb has a purpose – it has been used as medicine for centuries.